-The University commonly employs MBU-provided student e-mail accounts to notify students of official communications.
-Accordingly, students are expected to check their MBU-provided e-mail accounts daily.
-A student is considered to have received an official communication from the University upon it being sent to the student's MBU-provided account.
+The University provides every registered student with an MBU e-mail account.
+As previously stated, this will be the primary email used by MBU for all official University communications.
+A student is considered to have received an official communication from the University upon it being sent to the student's MBU-provided account, so students are expected to check their MBU-provided e-mail accounts regularly